 The City of Wilmington, North Carolina (the "City" or "Wilmington"), incorporated in 1739, is located approximately at the midpoint of the eastern seaboard of the United States, in the southeastern coastal section of the State of North Carolina (the "State").
-The City is an active business, service and industrial center for the surrounding five-county area with a population of approximately 516,500.
+The City is an active business, service and industrial center for the surrounding five-county area with a population of approximately 531,500.
 Numerous State and Federal agencies have regional offices in the area and the City serves as the financial, medical, legal, communications and transportation center for the southeastern part of the State.

+In 2023, Forbes Advisor ranked the City 2nd on its list of the best cities to live in in North Carolina and the Milken Institute/Greenstreet Real Estate Partners Best Performing Cities Index ranked the Wilmington MSA 7th in the U.S., up 14 spots from its 2022 ranking.
 With a land area of approximately 52.9 square miles, the City is approximately 30 miles from the Atlantic Ocean via the Cape Fear River; is the County seat of New Hanover County (the "County"); and is home to the State's largest port.